Editorial Posted by Siru Heiskanen on April 13, 2017

 Do not try to increase humidity e.g. by keeping the bathroom door open while showering.
 This way humidity might rise temporarily, often too high.
 Especially during cold weather it might cause damage to the building: the excess moisture that the air cannot bind in itself condensates to cold surfaces and might cause water damage.
 For this reason humidity should not rise over 45 % when a building is being heated.

-If the abovementioned procedures seemed a bit cumbersome, then perhaps the right solution would be a green wall.
+If the procedures mentioned above seem a bit cumbersome, then perhaps the right solution would be a green wall.
 Naava green wall has a built in AI that follows humidity and temperature automatically, and adjusts its fans and watering accordingly.
 Naava keeps up a stable, optimized air humidity indoors.

 Read more about what factors contribute to indoor air quality, and tips for improving them!